LinXing1994/Telegram-bot_Mood-trancker/README.md

 # Telegram-bot_Mood-trancker

-This is an assignment's submission.
+This is a school assignment's submission.

-However, the reason for code been shared is to give some ideas about how to create Telegram Bot.
+However, the reason for the code been shared is to give some ideas about how to create Telegram Bot.

 In order to start, you need to create a telegram bot first, which can be done by:
 1. Search botfater on telegram